uPortal-Project/uPortal/docs/developer/soffits/configuration_options.md

 ## Caching

-Caching in soffits is available _via_ the standard HTTP header `Cache-Control`.
+Caching soffit content in the portal is available _via_ the standard HTTP header `Cache-Control`.
+You must set `Cache-Control` as an HTTP response header to take advantage of this feature.

 ### Example